TEAM-AAAAAAAAAAAAAAAA/RTYPE/src/ecs/README.md

 template <class Component> SparseArray<Component> &registerComponent()
 ```

-This function is not used by the developper but it allows, in back end, to allow a new type of components in the registry.
+This function is not used by the developper but it allows, in back end, a new type of components in the registry.
 In the same way, the component store a self delete methods as a lambda in a `_earase_func` private vector.

 ```c++